What is a Deposition

 At The Injury Firm, if our clients are deposed, we will ALWAYS meet with them beforehand to prepare them for their deposition.
 We want your case to be as successful as possible, and preparation is key to achieving that.

-The Las Vegas personal injury lawyers of The Injury Firm have decades of experience fighting for accident injury victims.
-Call (702) 800-0988 today or fill out the contact form on this page for a free, no-obligation case evaluation.
+The Las Vegas car accident lawyer of The Injury Firm has over a decade of experience fighting for accident injury victims.
+Call (702) 800-0988 today or fill out our contact form for a free, no-obligation case evaluation.